hanaDemma/TellCo-Telecom-Analysis-Week-2/notebooks/README.md

 - Session Duration: Analyze the duration of each user’s session.
 - Traffic Metrics: Total download and upload data used by each user.
 - K-Means Clustering: Use k-means clustering to segment users based on engagement patterns.

+## Task-3 Experience Analytics
+The objective of this phase is to conduct deep user exprience anlysis by focusing network parameters (TCP retransmission, Round Trip Time (RTT), Throughpu)

+- Aggregate, per customer:
+   - Average TCP retransmission
+   - Average RTT
+   - Handset type
+   - Average throughput
+- Compute & list 10 of the top, bottom, and most frequent:
+    - TCP values in the dataset.
+    - RTT values in the dataset.
+    - Throughput values in the dataset.

+# Development Instructions
+- Create a task-3 Branch for development.
+- Commit progress regularly with clear and detailed commit messages.
+- Merge updates into the main branch via a Pull Request (PR).

+## Task-4 Satisfaction Analysis

+The objective of this phase to analyze user satifaction in depth Based on the engagement analysis + the experience analysis

+# Development Instructions
+- Create a task-4 Branch for development.
+- Commit progress regularly with clear and detailed commit messages.
+- Merge updates into the main branch via a Pull Request (PR).

+## 5. Dashboard Development
+The objective of this phase to develop and visualize dashboard using streamlit

+# Development Instructions
+- Create a task-5 Branch for development.
+- Commit progress regularly with clear and detailed commit messages.
+- Merge updates into the main branch via a Pull Request (PR).